BELL FARM CHRISTIAN CENTRE

 The complainant should be invited to speak to a manager to discuss the complaint with them.
 This can be done in person or by phone, whichever is appropriate.
 The manager should keep a record of the conversation on the complaints monitoring sheet.
 The manager will endeavour to resolve the matter.
 See appendix 1 and 2.

-If the complaint is against the manager then the Centre Director of Bell Farm Christian Centre will be asked to take the place of the manager at all stages.
-Where the complaint is against the Centre Director then a member of the Management Committee will be asked to take the place of the Centre Director at all stages.
+If the complaint is against the manager then the Minister and Centre Director of Bell Farm Christian Centre will be asked to take the place of the manager at all stages.
+Where the complaint is against the Minister and Centre Director then a member of the Trustees will be asked to take the place of the Minister and Centre Director at all stages.

 Stage 2